- Date of birth

 - Place of birth

 Another difficult year in 2017 saw Marcus Ericsson failed to score a point in the Drivers’ Championship, mostly due to his car’s deficiencies and occasional driver error.

 Ericsson is the first Swedish driver in the top tier since Stefan Johansson, who made his final race appearance in Canada in 1991 – when Marcus was only nine months old.

-As Caterham collapsed, he moved on to Sauber for 2015 alongside Felipe Nasr.
-He picked up five top-ten finishes and was 18th in the championship, enough – with the aid of his Swedish financial support – to keep his seat with the Swiss team this year.
+As Caterham collapsed, Ericsson moved on to Sauber for 2015 alongside Felipe Nasr.
+He picked up five top-10 finishes and was 18th in the championship.